Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Anatomy of the CIPT Borel Function

 \subsection{Path of the Contour Integral in the Invariant Mass Plane}

 The invariant mass contour integration involved in the computation of the perturbative QCD corrections to the spectral function moments $A_{W_i}(s_0)$ conventionally involves a circular path in the complex $x$-plane with radius $|x|=1$ which begins/ends at the points located at $x_\mp=1\pm i 0$, see Fig.~\ref{fig:x-contour} for a graphical illustration.
 The path applies both to the coefficients of the perturbation series for the CIPT and the FOPT approach, see Eqs.~(\ref{eq:deltaCIPT}) and (\ref{eq:deltaFOPT}), respectively, as well as for the Borel representation of the FOPT series given in Eq.~(\ref{eq:BorelFOPT}).
-There is the possibility to deform this path without changing the result as long as the path encloses the Landau pole of the strong coupling (illustrated by the green dot in Figs.~\ref{fig:contours}), does not cross the analyticity cuts of the Adler function and the strong coupling along the positive real $x$-axis and stays within the perturbative regime.
-Which path among those one actually picks is therefore a matter of practical choice.
+There is the possibility to deform this path without changing the result as long as the path encloses the Landau pole of the strong coupling (illustrated by the green dot in Figs.~\ref{fig:contours}), does not cross the analyticity cuts of the Adler function and the strong coupling along the positive real $x$-axis, and stays within the perturbative regime.
+Which of such paths one actually picks is therefore a matter of practical choice.

-However, for the Borel representation of the CIPT series additional restrictions arise on the contour of the $x$-integration for IR renormalons since the non-analytic structures in the Adler function's Borel function in the $u$-plane affect the analytic properties of the integrand in the complex $x$-plane.
-Let us consider the CIPT Borel representation for a generic non-analytic term in the Borel transform of the reduced Adler function related to an IR or a UV renormalon:
+However, for the Borel representation of the CIPT series in Eq.~(\ref{eq:BorelCIPT}) additional restrictions arise on the contour of the $x$-integration for IR renormalons since the nonanalytic structures in the Adler function's Borel function affect the analytic properties of the integrand in the complex $x$-plane.
+Let us consider the CIPT Borel representation for the generic nonanalytic term in the Borel transform of the reduced Euclidean Adler function related to an IR or a UV renormalon (see Eqs.~(\ref{eq:BorelDir}) and (\ref{eq:BorelDuv})):